andrewchou949/discord-bot/readme.md

             * ready.js
             * interactionCreate.js respectively
         * Then in index.js add a way to find the path to events folder and listen to the event files!

+    * Adding a cooldown time for each slash commands: